reactjs/react.dev/content/docs/add-react-to-a-new-app.md

 The easiest way to get started on a new React project is by using a starter kit.

+> Note:
+>
+> Check out the [Try React](/docs/try-react.html) page if you are looking for light-weight environments to experiment with React.
+> The options on this page are designed to help bootstrap single-page applications with linting, testing, bundling, production optimizations, and more.

 ## Create React App

 [Create React App](http://github.com/facebookincubator/create-react-app) is the best way to start building a new React single page application.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.
 You’ll need to have Node >= 6 on your machine.